ARCNanotech/userAuthenticate/README.md

 **This is the repository for userAuth.**

-The applications userAuthenticate and the truncated userAuth, including all subclassed Applications and side-chained groups of modules are released under the MIT Software [license](http://opensource.org/about)
+The applications userAuthenticate and the truncated userAuth, including all subclassed Applications and side-chained groups of modules such as userAuth.cpl, userAuth.lib, userAuth.cpl.lib are released under the MIT Software [license](http://opensource.org/about)

 [![Build Status](https://travis-ci.org/ArcanaMagus/userAuthenticate.svg?branch=userAuth)](https://travis-ci.org/ArcanaMagus/userAuthenticate)